Hedonisia Hawaii Eco-Community Vacation Rentals and Green Hostel!

 - Poison: Clove oil is very potent and can cause gum irritation.
 It is advisable to dilute it with equal amounts of vegetable oil.
 For infants, even milder dilution is required.
 Use should be avoided during pregnancy, or if with sensitive skin.
 Medicine: Taken internally (tea) for stomach upsets, chills, and impotence.
 Flower buds chewed to freshen breath or ease toothache pain.
 Also applied externally (essential oil) for toothache, headache, cold, arthritis, and rheumatism.
 Two little-known compounds in clove oil have shown “strong activity” against bacteria associated with plaque formation and gum disease.
 The oil is also useful for ulcers, bruises, burns, bronchitis, asthma, minor infections, and colic.
 Sometimes used to ease nausea.

 - Shade or shelter: This multi-stemmed tree offers cool shade.

 - Intercropping: Clove can be interplanted in coconut farm, as many as 120 clove plants can be accommodated in 1 ha of coconut garden.

 - Ornamental: This is a beautiful tree suitable for gardens.

 3) Growing Instructions

-- General: The clove tree is monoecious, flowers are hermaphrodite and selfpollinating.
+- General: The clove tree is monoecious, flowers are hermaphrodite and self-pollinating.
 The tree matures between 8-10 years after planting.
-Fruits mature approximately 9 months after flower initiation and are considered physiologically mature when the exocarp turns reddish-purple in colour.
+Fruits mature approximately 9 months after flower initiation and are considered physiologically mature when the exocarp turns reddish-purple in color.